novoio/mern-comment-box/README.md

-# Simple Web App by MERN
+# Simple ReactJS Web App by MERN
 This is a simple web application with basic CRUD operations for comments built on **MERN**.

 ## Installation